 1. Customize the trek

-Instead of long itineraries, the travel schedules are designed to be short so that you don’t have to spend much time on the trail.
+Instead of long itineraries, the travel schedules are designed to be short so you don’t have to spend much time on the trail.
 All the treks are innately designed, so you’ll have a great time walking the trail.

 2. Hire porters and Trek Guides

 Similarly, a guide will help you explore the unexplored places of Manaslu.
 They’ll help you interact with the locals and understand their culture, customs, and lifestyle.
-A guide also ensures that you don’t get lost on your way or get in any kind of trouble, making the trek safer and more convenient.
+A guide also ensures that you don’t get lost on your way or get in trouble, making the trek safer and more convenient.

 3. Group Trek